- Purchase the complete Expat Arrivals Oman Guide (PDF)

-The standard of education and schools in Oman has improved in recent years, thanks to increased spending by the government.
-But thanks to the language barrier and cultural challenges, expat parents generally choose to send their children to private international schools in Oman, or send them to boarding school in their home country.
+Finding the right school in Oman may be tricky and many parents opt for private schools.
+The standard of public education in Oman has improved with increased government spending and continuous reforms, but are more suited to Omani nationals.
+Due to the language barrier and cultural challenges, expat parents generally choose to send their children to private international schools in Oman or send them to boarding school in their home country.

 Public schools in Oman

-Government schools largely cater for Omani nationals.
-Classes are taught in Arabic and follow an Islamic curriculum.
-Non-Muslim expats therefore may have difficulty enrolling their children in local schools in Oman.
+Government schools largely cater to Omani nationals: classes are taught in Arabic and follow an Islamic curriculum.
+While public schooling can be compared along with international benchmarks, non-Muslim expats may have difficulty enrolling their children in local schools in Oman.

 International schools in Oman

-The cost of tuition at international schools in Oman is high and expats should ensure that they make provision for this in their contract negotiations when moving to Oman with children.
-Most schools demand that fees are paid upfront prior to the first day of term, and some schools even expect a non-refundable deposit and the provision of administration fees.
+The cost of tuition at international schools is high and expats should ensure that they make provision for this in their contract negotiations when moving to Oman with children.
+Most schools demand that fees are paid upfront before the first day of term, and some schools even expect a deposit and administration fees.

 Due to the large expat community in Oman, demand for places at international schools is high and space limited.
 Expat parents need to consider their options carefully and plan well ahead of time.